Do You Need Flashing on a Deck?

 Where Do You Put Flashing On A Deck?

 It’s best to flash your deck as it’s being installed.
-This way, the desk flashing is installed properly, with minimal hindrance, and any potential water damage that could occur is minimised right from the start
+This way, the deck flashing is installed properly, and any potential water damage that could occur is minimised right from the start.

 Can You Add Flashing to an Existing Deck?

-To add flashing to an existing deck, you’ll need to remove some of the decking close to the house.
-From here, you, or a contractor, can slide the deck flashing up and under the first layer of siding nearest to the deck surface.
+To begin, you’ll need to remove some of the decking close to the house.
+From there, you, or a contractor, can slide the deck flashing up and under the first layer nearest to the deck surface.
 This then rolls over the edge of the ledger board and the decking boards sit on top.
 With this in place, water should fall off the flashing to the ground, rather than dripping behind the ledger board where it can cause damage.

 Types of Deck Flashing